open5e/open5e/source/monsters/tome-of-beasts/S/star-spawn-of-cthulhu.rst

 **Challenge** 15 (13,000 XP)

-**Interdimensional Movement.** A star spawn of Cthulhu can use misty step as a bonus action once per round.
+**Interdimensional Movement.** A star spawn of Cthulhu can use :ref:`srd:misty-step` as a bonus action once per round.

 **Psychic Tower.** When an attack that causes psychic damage is directed against the spawn, the attack rebounds against